Assistant Professor of Film & Media Studies

 B.A., Oberlin College

 Jennifer Malkowski writes and teaches about digital media (especially video games, Internet video, digital cinema and social media); documentary; death and dying; and race, gender and sexuality in media.
-She is particularly interested in the links between “old” and new media and the way new technologies reshape—or fail to reshape—social and political power.
+They are particularly interested in the links between “old” and new media and the way new technologies reshape—or fail to reshape—social and political power.

-Her book, Dying in Full Detail: Mortality and Digital Documentary, analyzes how documentarians have captured death from mid-19th-century mourning photographs to #BlackLivesMatter YouTube videos.
+Their book, Dying in Full Detail: Mortality and Digital Documentary, analyzes how documentarians have captured death from mid-19th-century mourning photographs to #BlackLivesMatter YouTube videos.
 It illustrates the ways technological developments have drastically altered that practice and asks: When these two elements combine, what does death as a subject reveal about the digital, and what do digital technologies reveal about death?
-Her work has also been published in Jump Cut, Film Quarterly, the collection Queers in American Popular Culture, and the collection she has co-edited, Gaming Representation: Race, Gender and Sexuality in Video Games.
+Malkowski is also the co-editor of the book Gaming Representation: Race, Gender and Sexuality in Video Games, and their work has been published in Cinema Journal, Jump Cut, Film Quarterly, and the edited collections Queers in American Popular Culture, Unwatchable (forthcoming), and A Tumblr Book: Platforms and Cultures (forthcoming).

 Dying in Full Detail: Mortality and Digital Documentary.
 Duke University Press, 2017.